15 Famous Churches in Barcelona Spain You Must Visit

 This church is pretty much like something out of a storybook, combining Romanesque and modernist architecture–I was absolutely blown away when I visited!

-Built in the 20th century, it offers sweeping views of the city and it’s the highest point in all of Barcelona.
+Built in the 20th century, it offers the best views in Barcelona and it’s the highest point in the city.

 You can visit the inside of the church for free and it costs around 5€ to take the lift up to the highest viewpoint.
 It’s absolutely worth it as the views don’t get any better in Barcelona!